Facial Prosthetics & Anaplastology

 Facial Prostheses are not permanently attached to the patient.
 Prostheses may be retained using medical-grade adhesives (glues), or by attaching to “bone-anchored”(osseointegrated) implants.
 (Bone-anchored implants are small titanium screws fixed within bone.)
 Implant-retained prostheses use clips or magnets disguised within the prosthesis to provide reliable placement and retention.

 Obturators can also aide in the retention of an extraoral prosthesis.
 A maxillectomy/ palatectomy prosthesis or “obturator” restores a surgical defect and aids in the function of speaking, chewing, or swallowing.
 It fills the void left by the surgery and replaces lost soft tissues, bone and teeth.
-Magnets can be imbedded within the obturator and correspond to magnets integrated into the extraoral prosthesis.
+Magnets can be embedded within the obturator and correspond to magnets integrated into the extraoral prosthesis.
 This precise design and fabrication can allow patients to have a stable fit without the use of adhesives.

 How long should my prosthesis last?